matewilk/url-shortener/README.md

 - `ci.yml` builds and tests the project.
 - `playwright.yml` runs end-to-end tests using Playwright.

+#### Local debugging:

+Running the project from the main package.json file allows you to debug the backend and frontend in VSCode.

+Run the main `dev` script in JavaScript Debug Terminal to enable breakpoints.
+This will start the `turbo run dev` script, which runs the backend and frontend concurrently.

+You can set breakpoints and inspect variables.

+- **Backend:**

+  - works seemlessly with `turbo run dev` and `npm run dev` commands.

+- **Frontend:**
+  - to allow breakpoints for Next.js under current setup
+    - the `--inspect` flag is added to the `dev` script in the `apps/front/package.json` file.
+    - the vscode `launch.json `file is configured to attach to the Next.js process.
+  - the `launch.json` file is located in the `.vscode` folder and it has to be manually launched from the debug tab in VSCode after the `dev` script is started.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.